cholushkin/SynTex/README.md

 <p align="center"><img src="Images/RunProgramWithoutParameters.jpg"></p>
 Also you can find examples of using in the Scripts directory.

 Every time you run SynTex.exe with proper parameters it generates texture and writes data related to that texture to db.csv.
 Later you can use db2table.exe tool to generate table from it.
-Available option at the moment is MD file(also it could be a google spreadsheet).
+Available option at the moment is MD file only.
 <p align="center"><img src="Images/Pipeline.jpg"></p>

 ## Version history